Trying to Quit Coffee – Here’s the Secret

 Notice that bread, bagels, cereal and donuts are missing from the list of foods to eat.
 Simple carbs do nothing more that shoot your blood sugar up briefly.
 The spike is followed by the dip and the end result is less energy.

-Try eating protein, healthy fat and complex carbs three times a day for a week and see if you can’t notice a big difference in your energy levels.
+Try eating protein, healthy fat and grain-free carbs three times a day for a week and see if you can’t notice a big difference in your energy levels.

 Tyrosine helps you kick your caffeine addiction.